IAM Modalities- Graston Technique & FAKTR

-Graston Techniques is an innovative, patented form of instrument-assisted soft tissue mobilization that enables clinicians to increase circulatory function, break down myofascial restrictions, and promote the production of collagen.
+Graston and FAKTR are both innovative, patented forms of instrument-assisted soft tissue mobilization procedures that enables clinicians to increase circulatory function, break down myofascial restrictions, and promote the production of collagen.

-The Graston Technique utilizes specially designed stainless steel instruments to detect and effectively treat areas exhibiting soft tissue fibrosis or chronic inflammation and was originally developed by athletes.
+Both procedures use specially designed tools to detect and effectively treat areas exhibiting soft tissue fibrosis, or adhesions or areas of chronic inflammation.

-Using the Graston Technique, the doctor is able to:
+Using the Graston Technique, we are able to promote healing by:

 ·Increasing the rate and amount of blood flow to and from the area.

-Increase cellular activity in the region, including fibroblasts and mast cells.
+Increasing cellular activity in the region (fibroblasts and mast cells).

 Separating and breaking down collagen cross-links.

-Splay and stretch connective tissue and muscle fibers.
+Splaying and stretching connective tissue and muscle fibers.